We are sorry, your browser version is not supported.

 Tuition Waiver for Local Students

-The Government would provide tuition waiver for all local students enrolled in this full-time programme.
+The Government would provide a tuition waiver for all local students enrolled in this full-time programme.
 The waiver scheme will cover the tuition fees for the normative study period of this programme.
 For details, please refer to the University Grants Committee website.

 Annual Programme Fee

-Full-time / Part-time: HK$42,100
+Full-time / Part-time: HK$44,500 (provisional)

 *Tuition fee and other fees (e.g. application fee) are not refundable or transferable once paid.